 There has been increased interest in composting among students in recent years.
 Dining halls all have post-consumer compost and are in the process of getting all the dining halls to have pre-consumer composting as well.
 In the last year, Dining shifted all of their to-go ware (plates, silverware, coffee cups, straws, etc) to compostable items.
 However, there were no compost bins outside of eating establishments (dining halls – including the recent addition of Eco Café and Goodrich Coffee Bar).

-The time seemed right for piloting compost bins in residence halls.
+After seeing the results of Abby Rampone’s ’17 research project about students interest in expanding composting outside of Dining Halls, the time seemed right for piloting compost bins in residence halls.
 Dodd House and Poker Flats were selected as good places to start because of their well-used kitchens and because those residences worked well operationally for our compost hauler – T.A.M. – to pick up the bins.

 What can go in the compost bins?

 All compostable items can be put in the bin: all food, compostable to-go ware

 - Emails: The Zilkha Center worked with Patty Leahey-Hays in the Office of Student Life, and she helped to coordinate multiple emails that went to students living in Dodd and Poker.

 - Daily Messages: Afterwards a couple Daily Messages were sent letting all students know.